ttrefoni/DPHPT/README.md

         Docker login

 #### Create a shared, mounted folder so that all Linux machines:
-All machines need to be able to read the neccessary Python Scripts and maintain a database of tuning results.
+All machines need to be able to read the necessary Python scripts and maintain a database of tuning results.
 There are multiple ways to do this, but one popular solution is to use Samba.
-A basic tutorial is incldued below, but more information is availbale at https://wiki.samba.org/index.php/Main_Page
+A basic tutorial is included below, but more information is available at [Samba Wiki](https://wiki.samba.org/index.php/Main_Page).

-1. Create a directory on each Linux instance to mount the SMB share, in our case we created this at /srv/samba/hp_tune_grid/
+1. Create a directory on each Linux instance to mount the SMB share.
+In our case, we created this at `/srv/samba/hp_tune_grid/`.

-2. Install the cifs-utils package if it's not already installed.
+2. Install the `cifs-utils` package if it's not already installed.
 This package is necessary for mounting SMB/CIFS shares.
 You can install it by running:

-       bash
+    ```bash
     sudo apt update && sudo apt install cifs-utils
+    ```

 3. Create a mount point where you'll mount the shared directory:

-       bash
+    ```bash
     mkdir ~/samba-share
+    ```

-5. Mount the share using the mount command.
+4. Mount the share using the `mount` command.
 You'll need to specify the Samba share's path, the mount point, and your credentials:

-  	    bash
+    ```bash
     sudo mount -t cifs -o username=sambausername,password=sambapassword //server-ip/sharename ~/samba-share
+    ```

 Replace sambausername and sambapassword with your Samba credentials, server-ip with the IP address of your Samba server, and sharename with the name of your share.